PartExa/PartExa/doc/sphinx/developer/developer.rst

 Development instructions
 ========================

-This page provides development instructions.
+This page provides general development instructions which should be consistently followed.

 .. toctree::
    :maxdepth: 2

    documentation.rst
+   codeconventions.rst